Chicken Soup for the Soul Will Pay You $200 for Your Personal Story or Poem

 The company eventually expanded its selection and now publishes a variety of Chicken Soup for the Soul books on specific topics like faith, raising kids and, yes, even cats.

-- Stories of Redemption
+Stories of Divine Intervention

 If you’ve got a personal experience to share that fits one of these topics, here’s what you need to know.

-Chicken Soup for the Soul Stories
+Guidelines for Chicken Soup for the Soul Stories

 Your story should: